4s4v1n/Matrix/README.md

  10) `void operator*=(const Matrix& other)` - multiplying a matrix by another matrix (A*= B)
  11) `void operator*=(const double num)` - multiplication of a matrix by a number (A*= x)
  12) `double& operator()(const int i, const int j)` - getting a reference to a matrix element by index A(i, j)

+The library is built using makefile with g++ version 9.4.0, on Linux.
+Unit tests are written in gtest.All source materials and makefile are in the src folder.